 Continued Presence (CP) is a temporary immigration designation provided to noncitizens identified by law enforcement as victims of a "severe form of trafficking in persons" who may be potential witnesses.
-CP allows noncitizen human trafficking victims to lawfully remain and work in the United States temporarily during the investigation into the human trafficking-related crimes committed against them and during any civil action under 18 U.S.C. § 1595 filed by noncitizen victims against their traffickers.
+CP allows noncitizen human trafficking victims to lawfully remain and work in the United States temporarily during the investigation into the human trafficking-related crimes committed against them and during any civil action under 18 U.S.C.
+1595 filed by noncitizen victims against their traffickers.
 CP is initially granted for two years and may be renewed in up to two-year increments.
 CP recipients also receive federal benefits and services.
 CP is a discretionary law enforcement tool used on a case-by-case basis as warranted and appropriate.
-Any law enforcement agency (LEA) may request CP.
-However, requests by state and local LEAs must be sponsored by a federal LEA.
-In cases where a federal law enforcement official has filed an application with ICE HSI identifying the noncitizen as a victim of a severe form of trafficking and a potential witness to such trafficking, and the noncitizen has filed a civil action under 18 U.S.C.
-Section 1595, the noncitizen shall be permitted to remain in the United States until the civil litigation is concluded.
+Any law enforcement agency (LEA) may request CP; however, requests by state and local LEAs must be sponsored by a federal LEA.
+In cases where a federal law enforcement official has filed an application with U.S. Immigration and Customs Enforcement's (ICE) Homeland Security Investigations identifying the noncitizen as a victim of a severe form of trafficking and a potential witness to such trafficking, the noncitizen shall be permitted to remain in the United States until the end of the investigation, the end of their initial two-year grant, or the end of their renewal period.
+When the non-citizen has filed a civil action under 18 U.S.C.
+1595, the noncitizen shall be permitted to remain in the United States until the civil litigation is concluded.